-WASP version 1 does not support ICE trickling.
+SWAP version 1 does not support ICE trickling.
 The final list of ICE candidates is expected to be part of the initial offer message.
 The application shall wait for the ICE gathering phase to finish prior to sending the offer to the remote endpoint.

+The SWAP version shall be included in the WebSocket URI path as “/3gpp-swap/v1/".

 Message Syntax and Semantics